varnish/Varnish-Book/varnish_book.rst

 Install Varnish and Apache as backend
 -------------------------------------

-- Use packages provided by varnish-cache.org
+Use packages provided by

+- varnish-software.com for Varnish Cache Plus
+- varnish-cache.org for Varnish Cache

 .. table 2